1: Esthwaite Improvement Project

 2: Elterwater Remediation Project

 Elterwater is situated in the Langdale valley, approximately half a mile south-east of Elterwater village and two miles west of Ambleside.
 It is formed from 3 connected basins and is fed by both Great Langdale Beck and Little Langdale Beck.
-Historically, the course of both of these tributaries have been altered in an attempt to improve drainage in the surrounding agricultural fields.
+Historically, the course of both of these tributaries have been altered in an attempt to improve drainage in the surrounding agricultural fields, to the extent that they by-passed most of Elterwater altogether.

 The site covers a diverse series of habitats ranging from open water, swamp and fen to marshy grasslands, willow and alder carr and drier oak woodland.
 This series of habitats is particularly well represented at Elterwater, being the most extensive and one of the least disturbed examples of lakeshore wetlands in South Cumbria.
 Few lakeshore transition habitats of similar quality remain in Cumbria, other examples in South Cumbria are North Fen National Nature Reserve, White Moss Common, Rydal and Pull Wyke Bay, Windermere.